Pylons/pyramid/docs/narr/views.rst

   call the view.
 See :ref:`view_security_section` for more information about view security and permissions.

+attr

+  The view machinery defaults to using the ``__call__`` method of the view callable (or the function itself, if the view callable is a funcion) to obtain a response dictionary.
+The ``attr`` value allows you to vary the method attribute used to obtain the response.
+For example, if your view was a class, and the class has a method named ``index`` and you wanted to use this method instead of the class' ``__call__`` method to return the response, you'd say ``attr="index"`` in the page ZCML definition.
+This is most useful when the page definition is a class.

+template

+  This is a string implying a path to a filesystem template.
+Although a path is usually just a simple relative pathname (e.g. ``templates/foo.pt``, implying that the template is in the "templates" directory relative to the directory in which the ZCML file is defined), a path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
+The path can alternately be a :term:`resource` "specification" in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in a separate package.
+The ``template`` attribute is optional.
+If it is not defined, no template is assoicated with the view.
+See :ref:`views_with_templates` for more information about view templates.

 request_method

   This value can either be one of the strings 'GET', 'POST', 'PUT',